ozguryazilimas/wp-postane/captcha/readme.txt

 * New : Ability to use whitelist of Limit Attempts by BestWebSoft plugin.
 * New : Ability to set time limit, after which the Captcha can not be passed.
 * Bugfix : Bug with Captcha reloading when forms data handled via ajax was fixed.
-* Bugfix : XSS vulnerability with displaying search results for Captcha whitelist was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
+* Bugfix : XSS vulnerability with displaying search results for Captcha whitelist was fixed (thanks to [Colette Chamberland](mailto:colette@wordfence.com)).
-* Bugfix : XSS vulnerability with user authentication was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
+* Bugfix : XSS vulnerability with user authentication was fixed (thanks to [Colette Chamberland](mailto:colette@wordfence.com)).
 * Update : Structure of plugin`s settings page was updated.
 * Update : The French and Hungarian language files were updated.